leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 Defining Arithmetic Operations
 ------------------------------

 In fact, we can even use the principle of recursive definition to define the most basic operations on the natural numbers and show that they have the properties we expect them to have.
-From a foundational standpoint, we can characterize the natural numbers as a set, :math:`\mathbb{N}`, with a distinguished element :math:`0` and a function, :math:`\mathrm{succ}(m)`, which, for every natural number `m`, returns its *successor*.
+From a foundational standpoint, we can characterize the natural numbers as a set, :math:`\mathbb{N}`, with a distinguished element :math:`0` and a function, :math:`\mathrm{succ}(m)`, which, for every natural number :math:`m`, returns its *successor*.
 These satisfy the following:

 -  :math:`0 \neq \mathrm{succ}(m)` for any :math:`m` in :math:`\mathbb{N}`.
 -  For every :math:`m` and :math:`n` in :math:`\mathbb{N}`, if :math:`m \neq n`, then :math:`\mathrm{succ}(m) \neq \mathrm{succ}(n)`.
 In other words, :math:`\mathrm{succ}` is *injective*.